romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When managing runners for an enterprise, which of the following practices should be implemented?
+Q: When managing runners for an enterprise, which of the following practices should be implemented?
 <details><summary>Show the answer</summary><p>

 - **Select runners based on the specific workload requirements, including the necessary operating system and hardware needs**